-SF-VITAL SRM does not use PII information of the users stored in this application for research, testing or training.
-Users accessing the system would have to undergo basic Privacy training such as, Privacy and Information Security Awareness and Rules of Behavior and information security training annually.
+Users accessing the system must undergo basic Privacy training such as, Privacy and Information Security Awareness and Rules of Behavior and information security training annually.

 3.6 PRIVACY IMPACT ASSESSMENT: Retention of information

 Discuss the risks associated with the length of time data is retained and what steps, if any, are currently being taken to mitigate those identified risks.
 (Work with your System ISSO to complete all Privacy Risk questions inside the document this section).